-All divisions of the University are actively involved with improving equity and accessibility in higher education.
+All divisions of the University of Newcastle (UON) are actively involved with improving equity and accessibility in higher education.
 Below is a snapshot of projects in this field that have been carried out across numerous divisions, faculties and centres of UON.

 The AIM HIGH program within the Centre of Excellence for Equity in Higher Education at the University of Newcastle seeks to challenge social exclusion by supporting positive change through education.
 The project is focused on supporting educational aspiration, attainment and access for students and families from low SES backgrounds.

 The AIM HIGH program works with 17 targeted low SES high schools and their partner primary schools to support early and direct intervention with young people and their families to increase their knowledge and understanding of their post school options.